The Vercel integration automatically tests the performance and Lighthouse scores of Vercel deployments.

 If you use Vercel's password protection feature you can set up a login flow to fill out the password before testing the page.

-If you production deployment is not password protected, but your branch deployments aren't, then please get in touch and we can set up access.
+If you production deployment is not password protected, but your branch deployments are then please get in touch and we can set up access.